Protest: Against religious or ideological institutions

+Protest policing

+In the UK, in a four day period in 2023, policing data showed that 67 protests occurred, requiring 622 police officers to attend.
+The estimated financial cost of this was £140,346.
+Protests impact the communities they occur within and policing these costs a considerable amount.

 Economic effects against companies

 A study of 342 US protests covered by The New York Times newspaper from 1962 to 1990 showed that such public activities usually affected the company's publicly traded stock price.
 The most intriguing aspect of the study's findings revealed that the amount of media coverage the event received was of the most importance to this study.
 Stock prices fell an average of one-tenth of a percent for every paragraph printed about the event.